โณ

 AWS web console has a nice interface to deploy the API, but as many graphical interfaces, you wonโt get replicability and itโs takes take if you have to do it again.

-AWS provides a Serverless Application Model (SAM) to deploy applications using a yaml
+AWS provides a Serverless Application Model (SAM) to deploy applications using a yaml file.

 This template can be used to: